Calculate My Social Security Income

-Who is eligible for Social Security benefits?
+Who Is Eligible for Social Security Benefits?

-How does the Social Security Administration calculate benefits?
+How Does the Social Security Administration Calculate Benefits?

-What if I continue working in my 60s?
+What If I Continue Working in My 60s?

 Many people whose health allows them to continue working in their 60s and beyond find that staying in the workforce keeps them young and gives them a sense of purpose.
 If this sounds like something you’d like to do, know that working after claiming early benefits may affect the amount you receive from Social Security.
 Why?
 Because the Social Security Administration wants to spread out your earnings so you don’t outlive them.
 If you claim Social Security benefits early and then continue working, you’ll be subject to what’s called the Retirement Earnings Test.

 Contrary to popular belief, this money doesn’t disappear.
 It gets credited back to you - with interest - in the form of higher future benefits.
 You may hear people grumbling about the Social Security “Earnings Tax”, but it’s not really a tax.
 It’s a deferment of your benefits designed to keep you from spending too much too soon.
 And after you hit your full retirement age, you can work to your heart’s content without any reduction in your benefits.

-Are Social Security benefits taxable?
+Are Social Security Benefits Taxable?

 If you have a lot of income from other sources, up to 85% of your Social Security benefits will be considered taxable income.
 If the combination of your Social Security benefits and other income is below $25,000, your benefits won’t be taxed at all.
 The amount of your benefits that is subject to taxes is calculated on a sliding scale based on your income.
 Money that Social Security recipients pay in income taxes on their benefits goes back into funding Social Security and Medicare.

-It’s a good idea to check back with a Social Security calculator periodically throughout your career.
+It’s a good idea to check back with a Social Security retirement income calculator periodically throughout your career.
 That way, you can see whether you’re saving enough for retirement in other ways (401(k), IRA, etc.) to round out the money you can expect from Social Security.
 The best bet is to contribute to your retirement accounts early and generously—and not get overwhelmed by the mountain of money you’ll need to save.
 Baby steps.